enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/operations.rst

 **************

 A stop operation will wait for all running jobs to complete, with a two minutes (parameter) timeout.
-No new jobs are taken as soon as the stop order is thrown.
+No new job instances are started on the node as soon as the stop order is thrown.

 Windows
 ++++++++++